 So broadly, what can non-residents expect as they seek to obtain a German mortgage?
 As you would expect in any mature and well-regulated property market, there is a process of due diligence to go through.
 It is thorough (always a strong indicator of a stable market); yet also refreshingly logical and transparent.
 In short: in the right hands, expect a relatively straightforward process.

-Here is our step-by-step guide, explaining the typical process towards securing property finance from a German lender:
+Here is our step-by-step guide to obtaining a German mortgage for foreigners, explaining the typical process towards securing property finance from a German lender:

 STEP 1: EXPLORE YOUR MORTGAGE OPTIONS AT AN EARLY STAGE

 The formal application for a German mortgage is made after you have agreed in principle on the purchase of a specific property.
 However, it is important to thoroughly explore the German mortgage market and rates at an early stage - i.e. when you first start to consider individual properties.
 This can benefit you in the following ways:

 - Getting a broad picture of borrowing limits - In Germany, these limits are set with reference to the ‘mortgage lending value’ (MLV) of a property - i.e. the value of that property conservatively assessed and determined by a prudent calculation of its future marketability.
 German lenders are cautious, and their property valuations tend to be lower than the market value.
 Depending on the lender, your income, and the value of the property, it may be possible to secure a loan for up to 70% of the MLV on a property.

 - Fixed or variable interest rates?
 Both repayment types are possible - but as in any market, rates differ from lender to lender.

 - Providing proof of income - If you are clear on precisely what documents your lender will require sight of at an early stage, you can start getting your paperwork in order and avoid delays later.
 This is especially relevant for self-employed investors where proof of income may be less than clear-cut.